Shaurya16h/Gas-Consumption-portal/README.md

 4.  **Explore features:**
     * Log in and start adding gas consumption entries, viewing your dashboard, etc.

-*(Provide more specific instructions on how to use the core features if needed.)*

 ## Project Structure

 Briefly describe the key folders and their purpose: